 Protect your hands and feet: If they get cold, you will be uncomfortable, even if your core is warm.
 To keep my feet warm, I wear wool socks (the best I’ve found is Smartwool), my regular riding shoes, and neoprene shoe covers.
 That combination keeps me warm in about any temperature above zero.

 Hands sweat more than you realize, so make sure your gloves are breathable, too.
 Nordic ski gloves make good winter riding gloves.
 I’ve found that thick, waterproof gloves like those used for downhill skiing start out warm, but eventually get clammy from sweat, which means you end up with cold hands.

-Pearl Izumi - Ride Men's Elite Softshell Glove, Black, X-Large
+Pearl iZUMi Men's Elite Softshell Gel Gloves, Black, Small

 Keep bare skin to a minimum: Pretty self explanatory.
 Some people wear a balaclava over their faces.
 I have a beard, so I don’t need one, but I make sure my wrists and ankles are well-covered, and stay that way.
 Any little gap in your clothes will make an uncomfortable cold spot.

 Factor in daily temperature changes: It’s common for winter temperatures to fluctuate 10 to 20 degrees during the day, which means you may have to add or subtract clothes mid-ride.
 I utilize what I call “half layers,” such as arm warmers, knee warmers, neck gaiter, and windbreaker vest.
 All those items can be stashed in your hydration pack and pockets, and used to adjust mid-ride.

 Ride when its sunny: It amazes me how comfortable I am when riding on cold, sunny days, because radiant heat from sun makes a big difference.
 My favorite winter condition is when it’s sunny and windless with temperatures in the mid 20s.
 The air is dry, so my clothes easily wick moisture, and radiant heat keeps me warm.